-Two days ago, June 4, our buddy Andrew got on a plane to Calgary, Canada.
-With a one way ticket.
-And his bike.
+Two days ago, June 4, Andrew got on a plane to Calgary, Canada.
+With a one way ticket and his bike.
 To ride the Great Divide.

 Quitting is hard to do.
 Especially when you have a job making good money and no job lined up after it.
 But sometimes you have to quit to be able to move on.
 Especially if you're living somewhere and working a job that is doing more harm than good.
 He was miserable.
 He's so much better than the life he was living.